newfs/gobotany-app/README.md

 Running the automated tests
 ---------------------------

+To run all the tests:

+    gobotany-deploy $ ./test-all.sh

 #### Python ####

-These are a mix of unit tests and functional tests:
+These are a mix of unit tests and functional tests for the Django apps:

+    gobotany-deploy $ ./test-python.sh

+To run the tests for a subset of the Django apps, add the app names:

-    gobotany-deploy $ ./run-django.sh test api core mapping plantoftheday plantshare search simplekey site
+    gobotany-deploy $ ./test-python.sh api core

 #### JavaScript ####

+    gobotany-deploy $ ./test-js.sh

+This script passes its arguments to the Mocha command-line program, so for example if you want to run a subset of the tests, you can pass the test class name:

-    gobotany-deploy $ ./mocha.sh
+    gobotany-deploy $ ./test-js.sh test/Filter.js

 #### Selenium ####